Yuriy-Khomenko/qclone/README.md

 ## qclone

 the fastest function for deep clone js objects compatible with es6

-!!!according to the author, this script is the [fastest](#benchmarks) in the industry!!!
+*according to the author, this comparison script is the fastest in the industry(watch benchmarks)

 ### Install